 Prepare for MTD for Income Tax Today

 The earlier you prepare, the easier you’ll find the transition to Making Tax Digital.
-Speak to your accountant about signing up for MTD for ITSA early.
+Speak to your accountant or bookkeeper about signing up for MTD for ITSA early.